-12 Including, for example, by means of a front company.
+14 Including, for example, by means of a front company.

 Exceptions from EU sanctions usually take the form of derogations or exemptions.
 Derogations mean that a restricted (prohibited) action can be carried out only after the NCA has granted an authorisation.
 Exemptions mean that a restriction does not apply when the purpose of the action coincides with the scope of the exemption; as a result, persons falling within the purview of the exemption can carry out the action at hand without any delay.
+No exemptions are included in this sanctions regime.

-14 The Member State concerned must inform the other Member States and the Commission within four weeks of granting any authorisation.
+16 Within two weeks of granting any authorisation, the Member State concerned must inform the other Member States and the Commission.